willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 class: middle

-## The Essence of Part One
+## How to break repeatability?

-_ How to break repeatability? _ — Skip at least one of the following:
+— Skip at least one of the following:

 1. Provide a data set containing _**all the numbers**_ necessary to re-plot and compare the data _**presented in the analysis**_.